Judging committee

 Lourdes Madigasekera-Elliott

-Public health strategic lead: Creating Healthy Places, Public Health East Sussex, United Kingdom
+Public health strategic lead, Creating Healthy Places, East Sussex County Council, UK

 Lourdes is a public health professional who leads on creating healthy and sustainable places in East Sussex for East Sussex County Council.
 Lourdes has a background in international development, programme management, sustainability, political science, and sociology which includes a Masters in African Studies from Oxford University.
 In England, she co-chairs both the national health in all policies network and the southeast regional healthy places (built and natural environment) network.
 Lourdes and her team work to embed ‘Health in All Policies’ and lead on ‘Creating Healthy Places’ from a public health perspective.
 Using a ‘whole systems approach’, Lourdes works to influence decisions made in sectors other than ‘health’ that can positively or negatively affect the wider determinants of health and health inequalities.
 This includes a specialist focus on ‘planning for health/designing in health’ and planetary health.
 Lourdes provides expertise on health impact assessments and national strategic infrastructure projects.